cloud-gov/pages-proxy/README.md

 ## Unique Site Headers

-To support the cloud.gov site with expanded HSTS headers, the proxy uses the
+To support sites with expanded HSTS headers, the proxy uses the
-{{ CLOUD_GOV_HOST }} environment variable to identify these requests to provide the expanded header `Strict-Transport-Security: max-age=31536000; allSubDomains; preload`.
+{{ INCLUDE_SUBDOMAINS }} environment variable to identify these requests to provide the expanded header `Strict-Transport-Security: max-age=31536000; allSubDomains; preload`.
-If the cloud.gov's Federalist site domain changes for any reason, the {{ CLOUD_GOV_HOST }}
+If these Federalist site domains change for any reason, the {{ INCLUDE_SUBDOMAINS }}
 variable will need to be updated in the `manifest.yml`.

 ## Running tests locally using Docker